Quit Smoking Services

 - your Stop Smoking Advisor will talk about all the stop smoking medications available and which combination of these will suit you best.

-For pharmacy opening hours please visit: NHS Choices website or call 01454 616030.
-Below is a list of pharmacies offering smokefree clinics, click on the location headings to expand the list and see all the options in your area.
+For pharmacy opening hours please visit: NHS Choices website.
+Below is a list of pharmacies who accept Nicotine Replacement Therapy vouchers.
+Click on the location headings to expand the list and see all the options in your area.

 If you would like to speak to one of the team to receive Support to Stop Smoking over the telephone, call 01454 865337 or text ‘YOUR NAME’ and ‘READY’ to 80011

 *Texts may incur a standard message charge.
 Please check with your provider.

 Stopping smoking is the best thing you can do for your baby to have the best possible start in life.
 The risks of smoking during pregnancy are serious, from premature delivery to increased risk of miscarriage, stillbirth or sudden infant death.
 Quitting smoking helps your baby develop healthily during pregnancy and beyond.

 We have a dedicated Stop Smoking Specialist Advisor, who can support you over the telephone.
 Our Specialist Advisor will discuss what treatment options are available for you, and ensure you have as much support as possible to help you quit.
 She can also support a partner or other family members in a quit attempt at the same time.
 Contact us or ask your Midwife for more information.

 No matter what stage you’re at in your pregnancy, it’s never too late to stop smoking.